iguydoespython/iguydoespython.github.io/articles/begin_with_linux.md

 ## Hardware
 Do yourself a favor and install Linux on an old desktop or laptop.
 While this will be quite frustrating in the beginning, it will pay large dividends down the road.
 And, you should be able to do this for little to no money involved.
 Check online resources, Facebook Marketplace, Craigslist or eBay.
-Woot often has good deals on refurbished desktops or laptops.
+Woot often has good deals on refurbished desktops and laptops.
 You should be able to find a good computer for not a lot of cash.

 You won't need a lot of power for this system as it will be a simple development machine.
 Focus on something with a solid state drive and 8-16gig of RAM (alternatively, something where you can upgrade the RAM).
-Windows requires a lot more horsepower to run, than Linux.
+Windows requires a lot more horsepower to run than Linux.
 Don't feel like you need the latest and greatest specs to get started.
 This is a system you're going to be learning on, not a high-end development machine.